lewagon/dotfiles/03-AR-Database/04-ActiveRecord-Advanced/02-Validations/README.md

 Implement a callback triggered after a user has been created to send a **welcome email** to this new user.
 Read about the [available callbacks](http://guides.rubyonrails.org/active_record_callbacks.html#available-callbacks) to figure out which callback to use.

-Right now we don't have Rails, not utilities gems like [letter_opener](https://github.com/ryanb/letter_opener), so we'll simulate sending an email with the following method call:
+Right now we don't have Rails or utilities gems like [letter_opener](https://github.com/ryanb/letter_opener), so we'll simulate sending an email with the following method call:

 ```ruby
 FakeMailer.instance.mail('boris@lewagon.org', 'Welcome to HN!')